keerthanlalith/Thesis0/README.md

 ## Training Next state predictor/ autoencoder

-Given the current state, the 2 layer NN is used to predict the difference beteween the current state and the next state The NN is tained in a spervised learning manner.
-The current state and diff for training taken from State.npy, Diff.npy [Data](https://github.com/keerthanlalith/Thesis0/tree/main/Data).
-The autoendoer is tested on test data taken from TState.npy, TDiff.npy
+Given the current state, the 2 layer NN is used to predict the next state The NN is tained in a spervised learning manner.
+The current state and Next state for training taken from State.npy, NState.npy [Data](https://github.com/keerthanlalith/Thesis0/tree/main/Data).
+The autoendoer is tested on test data taken from TState.npy, TNState.npy
 The NN stucture is defined in the AE.py, with leakyRELU activation fucntion

 Each NN is trained for 50000 iterations, with batch size of 64, learning rate = 0.00005